 Did you know that the oleoresin of Balsam Fir has been used for ritual and spiritual purposes?

 What are the Plant Properties?
-Anti-inflammatory, antiseptic, astringent, expectorant, sedative, tonic and anticoagulant.
+Relaxing, soothing and warming.

 What is the Aromatic Affect on the Mind?
 It is physically grounding and relaxing.
 Its sweet and clean scent has balsamic and woody overtones.

-What is the Spiritual Influence?
+What is the Spiritual and Emotional Influence?
 Balsam fir oil will ground the body and empower the mind.
 It will bring emotional balance to the mind and body by aligning the sacral and heart chakras.
-It is good for those who get out of balance emotionally (or moody) very easily.
+It is good for those who get out of balance emotionally very easily.

-By the way, any of the oils that are from trees (Western Red Cedar, Palo Santo, Cedarwood, Frankincense, etc) will provide stabilization, grounding and security to our being, physically and emotionally.
+By the way, any of the oils that are from trees (Western Red Cedar, Palo Santo, Cedarwood, Frankincense, etc) will provide stabilization, grounding and security to our being.

 What Chakra is Affected?
 The heart and sacral chakras.